denis-shishkov/drupal-audit/README.md

 * Custom modules
 * Custom theme
 * JS and CSS analysis
+* Coder module, code sniffers (use them only for custom modules)
 ## Longevity of deployed modules
 ## Core integrity
 ## General architecture and contrib modules selection